You're here because you're interested in learning about the 9

 According to western astrology, the zodiac sign of people born on January 9

-The garnet is the birthstone for people born on January 9, 1925.
-The garnet represents love, faith, and loyalty.
-Wearing garnet is said to boost self-esteem and energy levels.
+The birthstone for people born on January 9, 1925 is Garnet.
+Garnet symbolizes everlasting love, loyalty and faithfulness.
+If your birthstone is garnet, you are a loyal friend to those around you.
+Wearing garnet is said to boost self-confidence and energy levels.

 When you were born, there were many famous people in history who were born on the same day as you but in different years.
 The following are famous people in history who commemorate birthdays on January 9